An Open Letter to My Students

 • Have the foresight to recognize when the industry you’re interested in is changing.
 Put in the time to become an expert to get ahead of the crowd.
 Pivot.

 • Don’t be limited by your 9-to-5.
 Use your outside working hours for what you’re passionate about.
-If the job you’re in today is not the job you want, find a way to get experience in your off-hours.
+If the job you’re in today is not fulfilling, find a way to get experience in your off-hours to create a new opportunity.

 • Learn how to write.
 You don’t have to make your writing public.
 But knowing how to craft well-written reports, emails and more is invaluable.
-(On an aside, this post alone has gotten me a number of job offers.)
+(On an aside, this post alone has gotten me several job offers.)

 • Time is valuable.
-In fact, it’s the most valuable asset you own.
+It’s your most valuable asset.

 • Read.
 A lot.
-Doesn’t matter if it’s fiction or non-fiction; it all helps expand your mind.
+It doesn’t matter if it’s fiction or non-fiction; it all helps expand your mind.

 • Network.
-You never know when and if the person you meet today is going to be useful down the road.
+You never know when and if the person you meet today will be useful down the road.
 I’ve gotten jobs from connections I’ve made years prior.

 • Find ways to hack things.
-Use services like Zapier and IFTTT to add some automation to your life.
+Use services like Zapier and IFTTT to add some automation to your life — or just ask ChatGPT how.
+Most of the time there’s an easier way.

 • Become a teacher.
 I don’t mean standing in front of a classroom; it could be writing or mentoring.
-Find outlets to share your knowledge.
+Find outlets to share your knowledge and experience.

 • Learn new skills.
 Spanish, meditation, whatever outside of work.
 It’s good for your brain.

 • Learn to code.
-The goal is not to become an engineer but to build a foundation of knowledge that will lead you to learn more and think about things differently/logically.
+The goal is not to become an engineer but to build a foundation of knowledge that will lead you to learn something creative and think about things differently and logically.

 • Find a mentor.
 Get someone, or even some people, on your phone you can call when you need advice.